TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Some way to visually expose a library of JavaScript functions with their args as inputs.
 Maybe make this a cmd that pulls a doc from Node-RED? (keeps client lib small)
 * Using the above to visually show available uibuilder fns with inputs and outputs.
 * Add optional TELEMETRY output (maybe linked to the log functions) - add mqtt endpoint to uibuilder settings.js (or maybe websocket?)
+* Use `degit` to move default templates and maybe examples to their own repos - allowing more dynamic updates without needing a new version of uibuilder.

 ### Thoughts on JavaScript tabular data manipulation and visualisation